Monday, January 20, 2025

 What’s on the Menu for This Coming Week

-This week we have fish on the menu along with pulled pork and chicken.
-Please be sure to come back next week to see what we end up having and what side dishes we serve with these main dishes.
+Be sure to come back next week to see what sides we serve with these main dishes.

 What’s been on the menu in your home this past week?